 The ruins at Cholula, better known as the Great Pyramid of Cholula, are a massive archaeological complex near Puebla.
 This site is recognized as the largest archaeological site of a pyramid in the New World, as well as the largest pyramid in existence.

 Yes, you read that right!
-Even if it’s 55 meters in height, it cannot compete with the Giza Pyramid; the Great Pyramid of Cholula is much, much larger in volume.
+Even if it’s only 55 meters in height, it cannot compete with the Giza Pyramid; the Great Pyramid of Cholula is much, much larger in volume.
 Its base covers 450 meters… on each side.
 It’s the biggest pyramid in all of the Americas.

 When the Spaniards arrived, they, unfortunately, pillaged the city and built a church on top.
 To this day, the Iglesia de los Remedios is still perched on the hilltop and worth a visit too.
-The views from the top are fantastic, with the imposing (and slightly scary) Popocatépetl volcano in the background.

-Getting to Cholula town from Puebla is easy.
-In fact, there’s a tourist train that will take you there for free.
-Yes, for free.
-You can check the schedule here (in Spanish).
 You can also hop on one of the many local colectivos that connect the towns all day long.
 The Cholula Pyramid site is within the town limits, so just look for the hill with the big church at the top!

-Closest city to Cholula: Puebla (11.3 km / 7 miles)
+Closest city to Cholula: Puebla (11.3 km / 7 miles).

 Ek Balam

 If you’re looking for something that is accessible in the Yucatan Peninsula but still off the beaten path, then the Mayan ruins at Ek Balam are for you.
-This site is very close to Valladolid and not far from Chichen Itza either, and it makes for a great stop on a road trip around the area.

 Ek Balam is Mayan for “black jaguar” and it’s kind of a newcomer in the Mayan Ruins scene.
 Restoration only began in 1997, so it’s still not well-known by tourists.
-You will appreciate the quiet, and the gorgeous views from the top of the pyramid, which you can climb, as opposed to what happens in most Mayan ruins in Mexico.

-The site is composed of more than 40 structures, including several temples, two palaces, a pyramid, and a ball court, but it’s still largely unexcavated, with only 1 square mile (out of the site’s 12 square miles) is open to the public.
-Its highly decorated structures and the presence of a defensive wall set Ek Balam apart from other ruins in the area.
+The site is composed of more than 40 structures, including several temples, two palaces, a pyramid, and a ball court.
+Even then, it’s still largely unexcavated, with only 1 square mile (out of the site’s 12 square miles) open to the public.

-Closest city to Ek Balam: Valladolid (28 km / 17.3 miles)
+Closest city to Ek Balam: Valladolid (28 km / 17.3 miles).

 11 OFF THE BEATEN PATH MAYAN RUINS IN MEXICO

-The most famous ruins in Mexico, like Chichen Itza and Teotihuacan, have undoubtedly earned their reputation and visiting them should definitely be on your list.
-But if you want to avoid crowds and boast in front of your friends about how you visited a lesser know side of Mexico, then this is your chance.
+But if you want to avoid crowds and boast in front of your friends about how you visited a lesser-known side of Mexico, then this is your chance.

 These are the best off-the-beaten-path Mayan ruins in Mexico.